Perturbative readout error mitigation for near term quantum computers: Reduction of Algorithm to single bitstrings

 Similarly to the case in \Cref{sec:pert_full}, the strategy of decomposing $\Ro$ into a set of sparse components $\{\mathcal{R}_j\}$ can be combined with alternatives to standard matrix inversion or series approximations to matrix inversion for recovering a specific bitstring $\ell$.
 For instance, the technique of \cite{Lee2014SolvingFA} for $\epsilon$-close approximation for specific elements of the solution to $Ax=b$ could be applied to recover $\pideal_\ell$ with exponential speedup over recovering the entire distribution $\pideal$ provided additional conditions on $\Ro$.
 However, the procedure to correct the readout probability for a specific bitstring $\ell\neq 0^n$ will generally require more resources than recovering the all-zeros bitstring.
 The subspace $S_{\ell, w}$ can be significantly larger than the subspace $S_{0, w}$, given that the majority of elements in $\{0,1\}^n$ have weight close to $\frac{n}{2}$.
 For example, to implement the algorithm of \Cref{sebsec:all-zeros_bitstring} to recover $\pideal_\ell$, $\Ro$ must be projected onto a subspace $\{x: w(\ell) - w_{min} \leq w(x) \leq w(\ell) + w_{max}\}$ consisting of strings with weight in $[w_{min}, w_{max}]$.
 This differs from the $\ell=0^n$ case since the population $p_0'$ cannot be increased due to the excitation of other bitstrings $x \neq 0$.

 From the perspective of readout error mitigation, computing $p_0$ (or $p(1^n)$, if necessary) is ideal, as it is the string with the fewest neighbors separated by a low-weight error event.
-Consequently, if one desires to compute the probability of a fixed bitstring $\ell=\ell_1\ell_2\dots\ell_n$ at the output of a quantum circuit $U$, from the perspective of mitigating readout error it is preferable to append a single layer of gates to construct $U' = (\sigma_x^{\ell_1}\otimes \sigma_x^{\ell_2}\otimes \dots \otimes \sigma_x^{\ell_n})U$ where $\sigma_x$ is the pauli-X gate.
+Consequently, if one desires to compute the probability of a fixed bitstring $\ell=\ell_1\ell_2\dots\ell_n$ at the output of a quantum circuit $U$, from the perspective of mitigating readout error it is preferable to perform readout rebalancing \cite{hicks_readout_2021} by appending a single layer of gates to construct $U' = (\sigma_x^{\ell_1}\otimes \sigma_x^{\ell_2}\otimes \dots \otimes \sigma_x^{\ell_n})U$ where $\sigma_x$ is the pauli-X gate .
 Then the corrected probability $\papp_0$ sampled from the output of $U'$ is a maximally efficient approximation to $\pideal_\ell$ sampled from $U$.